njng2/ReadMe/README.md

 💻I am currently pursuing my 2nd degree in Computer Science.
 🎓I am currently a junior at Hunter College.
 🔬I graduated university with a Bachelor of Science in Biology from the University at Buffalo on May 20th, 2018.
-🌟Fun fact: I am an undergraduate teaching assistant for Programming in C++ and Programming in Python at Hunter College.
+🌟Fun fact: I am an undergraduate teaching assistant for Programming in C++, Programming in Python, Data Structures and Computer Architecture at Hunter College.
 🌟I love to participate in Hackathons with friends, so feel free to reach out to me to collaborate.